Fashion Forward: Forecasting Visual Style in Fashion: Evaluation

 \paragraph{Forecasting results} \tblref{tab:forecast_perf} shows the forecasting performance of all models on the test data.
 Here, all models use the identical visual style representation, namely our attribute-based NMF approach.
 Our exponential smoothing model outperforms all baselines across the three datasets.
 Interestingly, the more involved models like ARIMA, and the neural networks do not perform better.
 This may be due to their larger number of parameters and the relatively short style trajectories.
 Additionally, no strong correlations among the styles were detected and VAR showed inferior performance.
 We expect there would be higher influence between styles from different garment categories rather than between styles within a category.
 Furthermore, modeling seasonality (AR+S) does not improve the performance of the linear autoregression model.
 We notice that the Dresses dataset is more challenging than the other two.
 The styles there exhibit more temporal variations compared to the ones in Tops\&Tees and Shirts, which may explain the larger forecast error in general.
 Nonetheless, our model generates a reliable forecast of the popularity of the styles for a year ahead across all data sets.
 The forecasted style trajectory by our approach is within a close range to the actual one (only 3 to 6 percentage error based on MAPE).
 Furthermore, we notice that our model is not very sensitive to the number of styles.
 When varying K between 15 and 85, the relative performance of the forecast approaches is similar to \tblref{tab:forecast_perf}, with EXP performing the best.

 \figref{fig:forecast} visualizes our model's predictions on four styles from the Tops\&Tees dataset.
 For trajectories in \figref{fig:forecast}a and \figref{fig:forecast}b, our approach successfully captures the popularity of styles in year 2013.
 Styles in \figref{fig:forecast}c and \figref{fig:forecast}d are much more challenging.
 Both of them experience a reflection point at year 2012, from a declining popularity to an increase and vice versa.
 Still, the predictions made by our model forecast this change in direction correctly and the error in the estimated popularity is minor.
-Moreover, \figref{fig:forecast_supp} shows the style popularity forecasts estimated by baselines from the three forecasting groups in comparison to our approach.
-The Naive and NN based forecast models seem to produce larger prediction errors.
-Our model performs the best followed by the Autoregressor (AR).